Niranjana2599/AI_Ecommerce_Customer_Intelligence_Platform/README.md

 # License

-This project is intended for educational, research, and portfolio purposes.
+This project is licensed under the MIT License.